kmith/template_example/README.template.rst

 Prerequisites
 =============

-Are there any external sources that are required over and above CMake, OpenCMISS libraries.
-Sources like meshes which might be stored outside of the example itself.
+There are no additional input files required for this example as it is self-contained.

 License
 =======

-A line on the license applicable to this example.
+License applicable to this example is described in `LICENSE <./LICENSE>`_.